cheapjack/CloudMaker/README.md

   * Prototype Minecraft/Shrimping.It/Python sensor kits
  * [Minecraft Of Things](https://github.com/cheapjack/MoT)
   * Resources for Exploring The Internet of Things (IoT) with Minecraft
+ * MindCraft
+  * Resources for connecting Minecraft with EEG headset raw data, using the NeuroSky Mindwave Mobile Headset

 ###Wiki